-Welcome to Gwalior Destination Guide!
+Welcome to City Tour and Travel Gwalior Destination Guide!

 The new City consists of three large areas, called Lashkar, Morar and Gwalior.
 Lashkar dominates in business activity while Morar serves as the market for farmers and villagers of adjoining areas.
 Gwalior also is known as Old Gwalior and it has most of the tourist places.

-Massive Gwalior Fort, popularly called Gibraltar of India overlooks the city.
+Massive Gwalior Fort, popularly called Gibraltar of Great India overlooks the city.
 The great Mughal emperor presumably described as, “The pearl in the necklace of forts of Hind”.

 In the east of the city are two magnificent examples of early Mughal architecture.
 One is the mausoleum of, 16th-century Sufi saint Ghous Mohammed, and another is the tomb of Mian Tansen, a great musician and one of ‘Nine Jewels’ of Emperor Akber’s court.